toburger/toburger.github.com/_posts/2014-03-26-import-nuget-packages-to-fsharp-interactive-scripts.markdown

 The main command is `ipr` which stands for “install package and references”, which downloads the package with all its dependencies and adds the references to the clipboard, so the only thing you have to do is to paste the references on top of your script file.

-Just enter `ipr “package name”;;` in the f# Interactive REPL (don’t forget the two semicolons) and it will try it’s best to download and reference the packages.
+Just enter `ipr “package name”;;` in the F# Interactive REPL (don’t forget the two semicolons) and it will try it’s best to download and reference the packages.

 ![](http://tobivnext.files.wordpress.com/2014/03/032614_1615_importnuget2.png?w=580)